aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/router-multicast.md

 ### IP Router Multicast Summary

+- Counters rate period decay is set for 300 seconds
 - Routing for IPv4 multicast is enabled.
 - Multipathing deterministically by selecting the same upstream router.
 - Software forwarding by the Software Forwarding Engine (SFE)